graviton1221/Danim/README.md

 The installation guide for 3b1b/manim is at (https://github.com/3b1b/manim)

-Once you have done manim installation, download the danim and release it in the origin manim folder.
+Once you have done manim installation, download the danim and release it in the manim folder.

 Go to the manim folder and run the following code